mikediessner/nubo/docs/_build/html/_sources/get_started.rst.txt

 Get started
 ===========
-This brief introduction will teach you in detail how to install NUBO from the GitHub repository and how to set up a Bayesian optimisation loop to maximise a toy function using NUBO's pre-defined Gaussian process as the surrogate model.
+This brief introduction will teach you in detail how to install NUBO from the `GitHub repository`_ and how to set up a Bayesian optimisation loop to maximise a toy function using NUBO's predefined Gaussian process as the surrogate model.

 Installing NUBO
 ---------------
-Install NUBO and all its dependencies directly from the GitHub repository using the packet manager `pip` with the following code.
+Install NUBO and all its dependencies directly from the `GitHub repository`_ using the `Python package manager`_ *pip* with the following code.
 We recommend the use of a virtual environment.

 ::